Lightweight Structure-Aware Attention for Visual Understanding: Introduction

-In this paper, we propose an effective yet efficient operator, {\em lightweight structure-aware attention (LiSA)}, which learns effective discriminative features while requiring only log-linear complexity.
-To improve the expressivity, we exploit a set of RPEs for learning both convolutional inductive biases (\eg, translation invariance) and geometric structural patterns in the query-key correlation.
-Fig.~\ref{fig:teaser}a illustrates a few sample feature activations from the early layers of the same-scale models (DeiT-T~\cite{touvron2021training} vs.\ LiSA-I-T).
-LiSA effectively captures geometric structures in the image, while self-attention feature activations are relatively weak and uninformative in the early layers due to the lack of desirable inductive biases.
-Although the use of the RPEs is effective for LiSA, it is infeasible to cover long-range dependencies due to their computation cost.
-Thus, we leverage them efficiently with fast Fourier transforms (FFTs), achieving log-linear complexity.
-We demonstrate this efficiency in Fig.~\ref{fig:teaser}b.
-While the complexity of self-attention increases exponentially with respect to the number of tokens, that of LiSA increases gracefully due to log-linear complexity.
+In this paper, we propose an effective yet efficient operator, {\em lightweight structure-aware attention (LiSA)}.
+To address the limitations of self-attention, we focus on improving the attention kernel to be more discriminative.
+By leveraging the fact that the feature correlation contains rich structural information~\citep{shechtman2007matching,wang2020video,kim2021relational,kwon2021learning,sun2018pwc}, we devise a new attention operator that learns structural patterns within the query-key correlation via RPEs.
+As illustrated in Fig.~\ref{fig:teaser}a, while existing methods adopt RPEs for additive interaction, we exploit RPEs as multiplicative weights.
+The RPEs extract structural patterns from the attention kernel and recompose the kernel in a structure-aware manner.
+Fig.~\ref{fig:teaser}b illustrates a few sample feature maps from the early layers of self-attention and LiSA.
+LiSA effectively captures geometric structures in the image, while self-attention features are relatively weak and uninformative due to the lack of desirable inductive biases.
+Finally, since the complexity of RPEs is quadratic in the sequence length, we compute them efficiently with fast Fourier transforms (FFTs), achieving log-linear complexity.

-Our main contributions are as follows: (1) to overcome the limitations of self-attention, we propose a new attention operator called LiSA, which learns both convolutional priors and structural patterns with log-linear complexity, and, (2) LiSANets, the models based on our LiSA operator, outperform other counterparts, achieving competitive results on visual understanding benchmarks, ImageNet~\cite{deng2009imagenet}, COCO~\cite{lin2014microsoft}, and Something-Something-V2~\cite{goyal2017something}, respectively.
+Our main contributions are as follows: (1) we overcome the limitations of self-attention by proposing a new attention operator called LiSA, which learns structural patterns with log-linear complexity, and, (2) LiSANets, the models based on our LiSA operator, outperform their counterparts, achieving state-of-the-art results on visual understanding benchmarks such as ImageNet-1K~\citep{deng2009imagenet}, Kinetics-400~\citep{kay2017kinetics}, COCO~\citep{lin2014microsoft}, and ADE-20K~\citep{zhou2017ade20k}.